ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 As mentioned in {{cname-considerations}}, the owner name of the Validation Record MUST be distinct from the domain name being validated.

-## Time-bound checking

-After domain control validation is completed, there is typically no need for the TXT or CNAME record to continue to exist as the presence of the domain validation DNS record for a service only implies that a User with access to the service also has DNS control of the domain at the time the code was generated.
-It should be safe to remove the validation DNS record once the validation is done and the Application Service Provider doing the validation should specify how long the validation will take (i.e., after how much time can the validation DNS record be deleted).

-Some Application Service Providers currently require the Validation Record to remain in the zone indefinitely for periodic revalidation purposes.
-This practice should be discouraged.
-Subsequent validation actions using an already disclosed token are no guarantee that the original owner is still in control of the domain, and a new challenge needs to be issued.

-One exception is if the record is being used as part of a delegated domain control validation setup ({{delegated}}); in that case, the CNAME record that points to the actual validation TXT record cannot be removed as long as the User is still relying on the Intermediary.

-## TTL Considerations

-The TTL {{RFC1034}} for Validation Records SHOULD be short to allow recovering from potential misconfigurations.
-These records will not be polled frequently so caching or resolver load will not be an issue.

-The Application Service Provider looking up a Validation Record may have to wait for up to the SOA minimum TTL (negative caching TTL) of the enclosing zone for the record to become visible, if it has been previously queried.
-If the application User wants to make the Validation Record visible more quickly they may need to work with the DNS administrator to see if they are willing to lower the SOA minimum TTL (which has implications across the entire zone).

-Application Service Providers' verifiers MAY wish to use dedicated DNS resolvers configured with a low maximum negative caching TTL, flush Validation Records from resolver caches prior to issuing queries or just directly query authoritative name servers to avoid caching.

 ## Delegated Domain Control Validation {#delegated}